 Click here to tell your story about Grant County Jail

 Did you meet some cool folks in jail?
 Want to find an inmate you met while you were incarcerated?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say Hello to people locked up at Grant County Jail
+Say Hello to people incarcerated at Grant County Jail

 Return To Main Menu